DFE-Digital/early-careers-framework/docs/source/npq/schedules-and-milestone-dates.html.md

 EHCO participant schedules must reflect the month the participant starts their course.

-For example, for participants starting an EHCO in December 2021, providers must make sure they are assigned the `npq-aso-december` schedule.
+For example, for participants starting an EHCO in December 2021, providers must make sure they are assigned the `npq-ehco-december` schedule.

 EHCO schedules include: